connervieira/HealthBox/docs/INSTALL.md

 This document explains how to install, setup, and use HealthBox.

+## Commercial Support

+While HealthBox can be installed independently by those with technical experience, V0LT offers one-on-one technical support for the installation process for users who are interested in more direct guidance.
+If you're an individual or business user interested in one-on-one support for the HealthBox installation, setup, usage, and/or development process, you can contact V0LT to schedule a call or meeting at <https://v0lttech.com/contact.php>.
+V0LT charges a flat rate of $25/hour.
+The majority of installs will take less than 2 hours to complete from scratch.

 ## Dependencies

 There are a few dependencies that need to be installed for HealthBox to function.